Passing Mechanics

 }

-In C++, we can see true pass-by-reference at work in the canonical swap routine:
+In C++, we see true pass-by-reference at work in this canonical swap routine:

 C++